Skip to content

 Get an outgoing payment grant for future payments

-Often, a transaction will start with the client getting the recipient’s details and asking the recipient’s ASE for permission to send money.
-However, Open Payments also supports a different approach, where the client gets permission from the sender’s ASE to send money before knowing who the recipient will be.
-This approach is used in Web Monetization’s pay-as-you-browse model.
+Often, a transaction starts with the client getting the payment recipient’s details and asking the recipient’s ASE for permission to send money.
+However, Open Payments also supports a different approach: the client gets permission from the sender’s ASE to send money before knowing who the recipient will be.
+Web Monetization’s pay-as-you-browse model uses this approach.

-In this model, a user installs a browser extension and visits a web monetized site.
-The extension uses Open Payments to issue continuous outgoing payments to the site, on behalf of the user, for as long as the user is on the site.
+The Web Monetization extension uses Open Payments to issue continuous outgoing payments to a web monetized site.
+The payments are issued on behalf of the user for as long as the user is on the site.
 The extension has no idea who the recipient will be until the user visits the site.

 Setting up the extension requires the user to connect it to their wallet account.
-They specify a maximum amount they’re willing to spend and select whether the amount should renew monthly.
+They specify a maximum amount they’re willing to spend and select whether the amount should automatically renew each month.
 The extension then receives an outgoing payment grant from the user’s wallet provider, allowing the extension to initiate future payments.

-In this guide, you’ll assume the role of an app developer.
-The guide takes you through the steps your app will perform when requesting an outgoing payment grant without known recipients.
-The example scenario illustrates how to allow your app’s user to send payments of up to $100 CAD a month for three months.
+For this guide, you’ll assume the role of an app developer.
+The guide explains how to allow your app’s user to send payments of up to $100 CAD a month for three months without specifying a recipient beforehand.

 Let’s assume your user saved their wallet address in their account profile when setting up your app.
-Use this address to get the authorization server address, resource server address, and other details about your user’s wallet.
+Call the GET Get Wallet Address API.

 url: 'https://cloudninebank.example.com/user'